Azure to Alibaba S2S VPN

 Within the Alibaba portal, create a Customer Gateway.
 This is similar to a Local Network Gateway in Azure.
 Type in the public IP address from Azure's VPN Gateway into the IP Address text box.

-Yes for Effective Immediately choice.
+Effective Immediately choice.

 Enable the Advanced Configuration option to list the Ike configurations.
 Generate a 16 bit, pre-shared key and type it into the Pre-Shared Key text box.
 Make the following selections: